 8.6.X.3 Access Protection

+In this section, an access token-based protection mechanism is described.
+If such a solution is specified, it needs to be validated by SA3.
 In order to restrict access to user’s base avatars, a secure access token mechanism for sharing avatar assets is used.
 When a UE wants to share avatar assets with other participants in a call, it generates and encrypts an access token using its private key.
 The security is established through either a private/public key pair or a shared secret key between the UE and the BAR.

 Access tokens contain several essential components for secure avatar sharing: